ColinKennedy/usd_cpp_utilities/README.md

     - Get .h included as a separate folder (so it can be importable)

 - Add environment variable for the maximum, smallest value

+- Make sure passing just a list / set / container / etc to the function is valid